thisispurefm/tech-docs/docs/outside-broadcasts/recording-kit.md

 ### Audio Interface
 The Zoom H4N is also able to be used as an Audio Interface, thus enabling the output from it to be piped into a laptop which can either be recorded through the laptop / streamed back to the studio as part of a live OB.
 This service requires consultation with the Technical Director due to the complex nature of an OB.

+## General Guidance Notes
+- Do NOT remove the SD Card under any circumstances.
+A cable has been provided to use to retrieve content from the recorder so you do not need to remove the SD Card
+- Do NOT remove the wind muff from the top of the recorder.
+This has been installed to ensure the best sounding audio possible can be recorded.
+- Do operate the Zoom H4n Pro placed on a Tripod when using it on a table, angling the microphones towards the speaker's mouth.

 ## Using The Recorder As A Recorder
 - Turn on the Zoom H4n Pro using the power switch.
 This is located on the left hand side of the unit, near the bottom.
 To operate the power switch - pull down in the direction of the power icon.